-Transfiguration is a very important part of tantric rituals because it represents the quintessence of the tantric vision–seeing the Divine in any form.
+Transfiguration is a very important part of Tantric rituals because it represents the quintessence of the Tantric vision–seeing the Divine in any form.
 Transfiguration is deeply profound and requires a daily spiritual practice that gradually leads to this new, intimate view, rooted in the Heart.

 Definition and Etymology

 The Oxford English Dictionary defines transfiguration as “a complete change of form or appearance into a more beautiful or spiritual state.”
 It comes from the Latin transfigurare (trans, “across,” and figura, “figure”).
 As its etymology suggests, in transfiguration we go from perceiving form to experiencing that which is beyond the formal.
 We can also understand that only by being in a transfigured state can we see the world in a transfigured way.
-“It is only a god that can adore a god,” says the tantric tradition.
+“It is only a god that can adore a god,” says the Tantric tradition.

 Seeing Everyday Life as a Mandala

 This way of seeing appears mostly by a perseverant practice of meditation and by constant vigilance in the post-meditation phase.
-This requires cultivating the sacred vision that is revealed through Self-Enquiry meditation in daily life.
+This requires cultivating the sacred vision that is revealed through Self-Inquiry meditation in daily life.
 As you do so, you begin to see life in a transfigured way.
 But, this is only possible when your mind and heart are purified of all mundane concerns (gain-loss, pleasure-pain, praise-defamation, fame-obscurity).
 This means training yourself to see life as being permeated by the Divine.
-It means cultivating the tantric vision by honoring and worshipping life in whatever form it takes.
+It means cultivating the Tantric vision by honoring and worshipping life in whatever form it takes.